 Question: What happens to us at death?
-Christ promises the thief on the cross that he will be in Paradise that day.
+Christ promised the thief on the cross that he will be with Jesus in Paradise that day.
 What is Paradise and where is Paradise?
 Can you recommend some good books that help to explain more about what happens to us after our bodies die?

 Humans have had a disinclination to see the body as our real selves and this has affected Christian thought.
 Ancient Christians struggled against Gnosticism, which regarded matter (including the body) as evil.
 Christians maintained the goodness of God’s creation and of the human body and affirmed the resurrection of the body, but were influenced by strains of Hellenistic philosophy.
 Neo-Platonism saw the physical body as the container of the soul and many Christian thinkers of late antiquity were influenced by this philosophy.
 The soul has been the object of spiritual interest ever since, although there is little information about souls in the Bible.

 We usually refer to human beings as having bodies, mind, and spirit.
 The 17th century philosopher René Descartes said “I think, therefore I am” (Cogito ergo sum).
 He was trying to figure out what couldn’t be doubted, and he concluded that he couldn’t doubt that he was thinking.
 Ever since Descartes we have thought of the mind as who we are.
 We have regarded the mind as distinct from the body.
 But what is the mind?
 Is it not a function of our marvelous human brains and nervous system that runs throughout the body?
 Isn’t the brain and nervous system a part of our biology?
-There’s no doubt that our thoughts can transcend and survive us, but we should stop thinking that we are minds with a body.
+There’s no doubt that our thoughts can transcend and survive us, but we should stop thinking that we are minds with a body attached.
 Our minds are also a part of our body.
 Modern phenomenologists after Maurice Merleau-Ponty have emphasized that we don’t just have a body; we are a body.
-This view was also espoused by the late Pope John Paul II in his extensive writings on “the theology of the body” which were brought together in Male and Female He Created Them: A Theology of the Body, Translation and Introduction by Michael Waldstein (Boston: Pauline Books and Media, 2006).
+This view was also espoused by the late Pope John Paul II in his extensive writings on “the theology of the body,” which were brought together in Male and Female He Created Them: A Theology of the Body, Translation and Introduction by Michael Waldstein (Boston: Pauline Books and Media, 2006).

 The soul (psyche) might be understood as the essence of each person—our personality.
 Isn’t that what psychology studies?
 Greek philosophy thought of the soul as the spark of immortality within the human being.
 But if we ever had immortality, according to the Bible it was taken away as punishment for overreaching.
-God says to Adam: “You are dust, and to dust you shall return.”
+God said to Adam: “You are dust, and to dust you shall return.”
 St. Paul also said that the consequence of sin is death.
-We die when the body ceases to function.
-The heart stops beating.
-Oxygen doesn’t get to the brain.
+So we die when the body ceases to function.
+The heart stops beating (pumping), so oxygen doesn’t get to the brain.
 The mind goes blank, we stop breathing, and the body decomposes.
 The person that we are cannot survive without the body.
 The intelligence of the mind is based on what we have experienced in the body.
 For that matter, the soul (who we essentially are) is also affected by what we experience in the body and in our embodied mind.

 From our standpoint as the living, it seems like a long time between death and resurrection.
 But from the standpoint of the departed, we are raised “in an instant, in the twinkling of an eye,” as St. Paul puts it, since there is no consciousness in death.
 It’s like falling asleep and the next thing you know you are awake.
 Christians have spoken of “sleeping in Jesus” while they await the resurrection.

 By the way, I don’t think “after death experiences” are really after death; they are more properly “near death” experiences.
 Persons who have had them often speak of a bright light at the end of a tunnel, although they don’t get to it.
 By all accounts the experience gives those who revive a good and pleasant feeling.
 Many of the stories speak of healing.
 I heard one woman who was abused as a child speak warmly of a feeling of love and affirmation.
 People who have these experiences are not afraid of dying.
 But these experiences are not the promised resurrection of the dead.